zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

    include, without limitation the following:

-   * Paying for operational management and administration services that support the purpose of the Zcash Community Grants program.
+   * Paying for operational management and administration services that support the purpose of the Zcash Community Grants program, including administration services provided by FPF.
    * Paying third party vendors for services related to domain name registration, or the design, website hosting and administration of websites for the Zcash Community Grants Committee.